dtaht/libv6/ipv6-rant.md

 The implementation in lede works great for exterior routers, but installs a lot of static routes that shouldn't be installed for

-# Default-deny firewalling
+# Default-deny firewalling for ipv6.

-pcp is "not ready".
+PCP is "not ready".
 IPv6 does have some nice new protocols in it.
+It would be nice if a few of them actually worked in the modern era.
+DCCP in particular was kind of interesting as was UDP-Lite.

 # DNS integration